Natural dynamical reduction of the three-body problem: Epilogue

 \subsection{Acknowledgments}

 I thank Yogesh Dandekar, Lior Lederer and Subhajit Mazumdar for collaboration on a related project.
-This research, as well as \cite{flux_based}, was performed during the times of the COVID-19 pandemic, and benefitted from the associated isolation.
+This research, as well as \cite{flux_based}, was performed during the times of the COVID-19 pandemic and benefitted from the associated isolation.
+Part of this research was supported by the Israel Science Foundation (grant no. 1345/21).

 I dedicate this work to the memory of Ami Nathan, 15.6.1934--24.10.2020, my father in law and a dedicated family man.